Andy Schleck: 2010

 In the Tour de France, he was much closer to the victory – against Alberto Contador again – but took what was at the time second place (by 39 seconds) and won the young rider classification for the third time in a row.
 Schleck was involved in a controversial incident on the Port de Balès during stage 15 while wearing the maillot jaune and attempting to extend his lead.
 He was riding with incredibly good form and with 24 km to go Schleck attacked at the front of the group of favorites dropping some riders but the main favorites contained this initial attack.
 With 22 km to go he attacked again and initially there was no response from his rivals but almost immediately his chain fell off.
 His main rival for the Tour, Alberto Contador, did not stop even though he likely knew that Schleck had a mechanical issue and had not cracked.
 Samuel Sánchez and Denis Menchov attacked as well leaving Schleck behind as Contador took the lead from Schleck.
 Some sections of the media saw Contador's behaviour as unsporting and felt he should have allowed Schleck to regain the lost time.
-Although some sections of the media and members of the peloton did not have a problem with Contador's attack, and the incident produced this memorable quote "If you draw your sword and you drop it, you die", from Ryder Hesjedal.
+However, some sections of the media and members of the peloton did not have a problem with Contador's attack.
+The incident also produced the iconic quote "If you draw your sword and you drop it, you die", from Ryder Hesjedal.
 Schleck lost 39 seconds on that stage in the mountains, the same number of seconds by which he eventually lost the Tour de France.
 Schleck was only the second man to ever win the white jersey for best young rider 3 times; the first was Jan Ullrich who won between 1996 and 1998.
 He also won two mountain stages, and rode in the yellow jersey for six days.

 In February 2012 after Contador's CAS hearing Schleck was retroactively awarded the 2010 Title.